foglcz/ldap-authenticator/README.md

 1. `$user->login(username, password);`
 2. Post-process the given username.
 By default, we strip out the domain parameter (see below) of the constructor, and replace it with FQDN.
 Therefore, you can have "yourdomain.local" Active Directory forrest, while logging in with the "email@yourdomain.com" usernames - or just with "email" part of the login.
-See [Callbacks section](#callback-options) for more details
+See [Username generator](#username-generator) for more details
 3. Connect to LDAP server as specified in the configuration - the library [tiesa/ldap](https://github.com/ccottet/ldap) is used for this purpose